What Your Workspace Is Actually Doing to You

 Kahneman, D. (1973).
 Attention and Effort.
 Prentice-Hall.

 Simon, H. A. (1971).
 Designing organizations for an information-rich world.
-In M. Greenberger (Ed.), Computers, Communications, and the Public Interest (pp. 37–72).
+In M. Greenberger (Ed.), Computers, Communication, and the Public Interest (pp. 37-72).
 Johns Hopkins Press.

 Thompson, R. F., & Spencer, W. A. (1966).
 Habituation: A model phenomenon for the study of neuronal substrates of behavior.
 Psychological Review, 73(1), 16-43.